w3c/a11y-discov-vocab/README.md

 - [accessMode](https://schema.org/accessMode)
 - [accessModeSufficient](https://schema.org/accessModeSufficient)

+These vocabularies will be maintained by a task force of the schema.org community group.
+As the formation of this group is still under development, full details on how to participate will be provided at a later date.

 ## Background

 For a complete discussion of the original development of these properties, please refer to the [a11ymetadata.org web site](http://www.a11ymetadata.org/about/).